AckeeCZ/frontend-cookbook/pages/contribution/Guidelines.md

    Remember that other team members have to use it and first of all have to know how to use it.

-   Even though sharing the docs with your team could seem to be a good idea, imagine how many Slack messages you've ignored or missed to read.
-So maybe, it'd better idea to introduce it as [another topic during weekly FE meetings](https://frontend.ack.ee/).
+   Even though sharing the docs with your team could seem to be a good idea, imagine how many Slack messages you've ignored or missed.
+So maybe, it'd be a better idea to introduce it as [another topic during weekly FE meetings](https://frontend.ack.ee/).

 6. 🧑‍💻**Use it on a client project**